 Tools for staff and clients

-The shared invite form is a password-protected web portal that you can give to staff or clients to let them add recipients one-by-one or via .CSV upload.
-The opt-in form can be presented to the business’ customers to have them opt-in on-site and move directly to the Pending Recipients list.
+The shared invite form is a password-protected web portal that you can give to staff or clients to let them add recipients one-by-one or via bulk upload.
+The opt-in form can be presented to the business’ customers to have them opt-in on-site and move directly to the Active Recipients list.

 Please note that while our system benefits from high deliverability, a certain percentage of emails (around 15 percent of all opt-in marketing emails) will inevitably end up in spam filters – even if you’ve done everything “by the book”.